-Here’s part three of the conversation between Ben Schulman of Small Change and Dr. Adam Gower of the National Real Estate Forum when they got together for a real estate crowdfunding chat.
+Here’s part three of the conversation between Ben Schulman of Small Change and Dr. Adam Gower of Gower Crowd when they got together for a real estate crowdfunding chat.
 Watch the video or read the transcript below.

 Ben: Well, that brings up an interesting point: that crowdfunding is just one component of this larger fintech industry and that there’s creativity happening throughout.
 But I think it’s interesting how you mention the institutional partners – because this is financial technology that is not disruption in the same way that we think about technology companies disrupting old models of production.

 Adam: Oh, I don’t know.
 I think it’s entirely disruptive.

 Ben: Even though it’s reliance on relatively old distribution methods of capital?